Legal Administration Degree and Certificate Program Overviews

-In addition to a legal office administration major, you can also concentrate your studies in administration through a bachelor's degree program in legal studies.
+In addition to a legal office administration major, students can also concentrate their studies in administration through a bachelor's degree program in legal studies.
 Many programs include an internship or practicum to apply skills learned in a legal environment and gain knowledge from experienced professionals.
-A 4-year bachelor's degree program typically has no prerequisites aside from a high school education; however, if you enroll in 2-year completion program, you'll need to have earned an associate degree.
+A 4-year bachelor's degree program typically has no prerequisites aside from a high school education; however, if an applicant enrolls in a 2-year completion program, an associate's degree is required.

-Bachelor's degree programs are designed to introduce you to the U.S. justice system and outline the function and purpose of lawyers and courts.
-You'll learn how to perform case research and manage administrative and technical aspects of a law office.
+Bachelor's degree programs are designed to introduce students to the U.S. justice system and outline the function and purpose of lawyers and courts.
+Students learn how to perform case research and manage administrative and technical aspects of a law office.
 Courses typically cover the following subjects:

 - Legal research